 Most network marketing companies have to follow the traditional chain of getting a product to the consumer in the marketplace.
 Nutritional and weight loss companies, essential oil companies, any company that produces a product that you must consume in some fashion to gain an effect must go through this process in one form or another.
 Product development and distribution is a VERY EXPENSIVE endeavor.

-What WorldVentures has done with vacations and travel is simply ingenious.
-It is one of the many reasons I decided to become a representative with WorldVentures!
-WorldVentures has become the Uber and Air-B-n-B of travel and vacations!
+What travel companies have done with vacations and travel is simply ingenious.
+It is one of the many reasons I decided to become a representative within the travel space!
+Travel clubs have become the Uber and Air-B-n-B of travel and vacations!
 Uber is the largest transportation company that does not own ONE SINGLE vehicle!
 Air B-n-B is the largest provider of accommodations without owning ONE SINGLE property!
-World Ventures is going to be the world’s largest travel club without owning ONE SINGLE hotel, resort, airline, rental cars, etc. Just for clarification, World Ventures is NOT A TIMESHARE.
+Just for clarification, I am NOT talking about a TIMESHARE.
 It is a vacation club without any contractual agreements.
-WorldVentures cuts out ALL the “middle men” and with all the savings generated by NOT having research and development, quality testing and control, and distribution it passes along to representatives in the form of commissions for doing “word of mouth” marketing and sales.
-If you want more information about how all that works, just e-mail me at firstname.lastname@example.org
+Travel clubs cut out ALL the “middle men” and with all the savings generated by NOT having research and development, quality testing and control, and distribution it passes along to representatives in the form of commissions for doing “word of mouth” marketing and sales.

 FROM THE FEDERAL TRADE COMMISSION…read it for yourself.